jyennnn/the-pastel-jukebox/README.md

 ## Game Creation Process

-##### Technologies Used
+### Technologies Utilized

 This game is built with Javascript, HTML & CSS.

-##### Approach Taken

-There are 4 main menus -
-Start Menu, Song Menu, Info Menu & Game Menu

-In HTML, I built these menus like pages.
-Page 1 is the Start Menu.
-You flip to the next page, you see the song Menu.
-The Info Menu is like a post it note, you can remove it and paste it on a page whenever you like.
-The Game Menu is the last page where the magic happens.

-With this thought process, I am able to visualise the game in layers where I can hide and reveal the pages that I require.

-I used the same method for the song player as well.

-For CSS, it was used mainly to style the game and some simple animations that get triggered by key presses.
-Some things I learnt from styling this is -
-Since everything is on a single page, at different locations, not like a flex column or row.
-I had to use position - absolute in order to place the items at their exact position.
-Using "transform: translate(-50%, -50%)" help to centralise items to their parent container. especially when resizing the browser.

-For Javascript, I split them up into 6 layers.
-Layer 1 - Main purple Background

-Layer 2 - Start Menu
-once I click start, the song preview of the first song starts. and we go to the song menu.

-Layer 3 - Song Menu
-the main logic for this is the song player.
-I saved each song in an object so that I can save different details of each song.
-This object is pushed into an array which browse through.
-I used the array indexes of each object, and if / else statements.

-Layer 4 - Score System
-The main logic used for this is creating a variable to store the score/misses/etc and adding/subtracting to it when each function is ran.
-Once I get the new score, i would replace the innerHTML value.

-Layer 5 - Gameplay layer (stationary object that will not change) I used simple canvas and classes to create the objects here.
-Some simple event listeners for the key light ups.

-Layer 6 - Gameplay Song Layer
-There are 2 main logics here - creating the balls removing the balls and calling the score functions.

-Creating the balls -
-I used setTimeout to add a delay to each ball.
-Hence these balls will be created at different times according to the beats i create.
-Using garage band, I note out all the timestamps I would like the ball to be created.

-Removing the balls -
-If the ball is within range, I splice them out of their array so they stop animating.
-When this happens, a score is also added.
-I used  a lot of if and else and played around with the ball's y axis.

-Layer 7..... - the layers onwards will each be for a different song.

-##### Challenges Faced

-On the canvas, my drawings were initially very blur.
-Hence, I found a way to configure my canvas at the start to increase the quality of the canvas.

-At the start I was looking for a way for Javascript to detect a beat and release balls randomly to the beat.
-I managed to do this, however, it would release the balls on the beat, and when it reaches the bottom, it wouldn't be on the beat anymore.
-I was also unable to set a delay, as it needs to detect the beat first before releasing the balls.
-This idea was scraped in the end.

-In order to create an animation on canvas, i would have to draw the circle many times according to the x & y axis.
-My first way of removing the balls when the keys are pressed is making the radius to 0. this is fine visually, however, internally javascript is removing this radius a whole lot of times.
-I was using this to measure the score at the start. and instead of increasing the score by 1 it increase by 300.

-In order to fix this, I had to put the new circles i created in an array.
-And remove this circle from the array.

-##### Current Bugs to be Fixes
-The game can only be played on a full screen. the first two menus - start & song menu has been styled with CSS and are able to be resized.
-However, the gameplay screen is currently fixed.
-You have to start with a big screen. if you start with a small screen. things will get cut off.

-Currently, only Jyen - Guy is playable.
-The rest are not ready to be played.

-The hits animation is not working the best, can make the animation smoother.

-some falling balls are too close to each other, causing multiple balls to be hit at the same time.

-CSS has many repeated styles, I can reduce it more.

-##### Additional Features to be added
-- be able to go back to song menu
-- add combo benfits
-- add more songs
-- add a grading like "A, B, C, D, Fail"
-- add animation to the background each time a ball is hit
-- add a audio wave visualiser to the background which visualises the song
-- add more interesting animations to the key light ups
+### Approach Taken

+###### HTML
+> There are 4 main menus
+> - Start
+> - Song Select
+> - Information
+> - Gameplay

+Imagine these menus as different pages of a book. </br>
+Page 1 is the <em>Start Menu</em>.</br>
+Flip to the next page - <em>Song Menu</em>.</br>
+<em>Info Menu</em> is like a sticky note that can be removed and placed on any page.</br>
+<em>Game Menu</em> is the last page where all the magic happens.</br>

+>This thought process allowed me to visualise the game in layers, hiding and revealing the pages.</br>
+The same approach was applied to the song player.

+###### CSS

+Primarily utilized for styling the game, including key-press-triggered animations.</br>

+>During the styling process, I gained insights on using <code>"position: absolute"</code> & <code>"transform: translate(-50%, -50%)"</code>.</br>
+This was helpful with centering items especially when resizing the browser.</br>

+###### Javascript

+For Javascript, it was divided into six layers:
+>- <strong>Layer 1 - Main Purple Background</strong>

+> - <strong>Layer 2 - Start Menu</strong>

+Clicking "start" initiates the preview of the first song, progressing to the song menu.

+>- <strong>Layer 3 - Song Menu</strong>

+The song player's core logic revolves around storing each song as an object within an array.</br> Song selection is achieved using array indexes and conditional statements.

+> - <strong>Layer 4 - Score System</strong>

+A variable was used to store and update the score, misses, and other relevant details in each function.</br>
+The updated score was then displayed using <code>innerHTML.</code>

+>- <strong>Layer 5 - Gameplay layer (stationary objects)</strong>

+Canvas and classes were used to draw circles and lines, while event listeners were used for the key light-ups.

+>- <strong>Layer 6 - Gameplay layer (song #1)</strong>

+<strong>Two main logics controlled this layer:</strong><br>
+1. Creation of balls
+2. Removal the balls</br>

+Each ball was created with a delay set according to the beat/melody of the song.</br>
+Each ball was removed by splicing them out of the array to stop the animations</br> Conditional statements and Y-axis adjustments were mostly utilized.

+>- <em><strong>*Layer 7 & more - Gameplay layer (song #xx)</em></strong>

+### Challenges Faced

+Initially, the drawings on the canvas appeared blurry.
+To address this, the canvas was configured at the start to enhance its quality.

+In the beginning, efforts were made to detect a beat using JavaScript and release balls randomly in sync with the beat.
+However, balls released on the beat would no longer align with it when reaching the bottom.
+Incorporating a delay posed an additional challenge since beat detection needed to occur before ball release.
+Ultimately, this idea was abandoned.

+Creating animations on the canvas involved redrawing circles multiple times based on the X and Y axes.
+Initially, removing balls upon key presses involved reducing the radius to 0.
+Although visually acceptable, this method resulted in numerous unnecessary radius removals, impacting the score calculation.
+To resolve this, newly created circles were stored in an array, allowing for their removal.

+### Current Bugs to be Fixes

+The game can only be played in fullscreen mode.
+While the first two menus (start and song menu) were styled with CSS and can be resized, the gameplay screen is currently fixed.
+Therefore, starting with a small screen will result in cut-off elements.

+Currently, only the Jyen - Guy song is playable, while others are not yet ready for gameplay.

+The hits animation could be improved for smoother visual effects.

+Some falling balls are positioned too closely, resulting in multiple balls being hit simultaneously.

+CSS contains redundant styles that could be further optimized.

+### Additional Features to be added
+- Ability to return to the song menu
+- Integration of combo benefits
+- Expansion of the song selection with more options
+- Inclusion of a grading system (e.g., "A," "B," "C," "D," "Fail")
+- Implementation of background animations triggered by ball hits
+- Addition of an audio wave visualizer in the background to enhance the song experience
+- Incorporation of more captivating animations for key light-ups